knative-portability/large-events/users/README.md

 export MONGODB_URI="mongodb+srv://[username]:[password]@[cluster-address]"
 ```

 Set up [Google Sign-In for Websites](https://developers.google.com/identity/sign-in/web/sign-in) by creating a client ID.
 The users microservice needs to know the Google OAuth client ID you created.
-Make sure you use the same sign in client for the users and pageserve microservices.
+Make sure you use the same sign-in client for the users and pageserve microservices.

 ```sh
 export GAUTH_CLIENT_ID="123-my-google-oauth-service-client-id-456"